microsoft/vscode-dev-containers/script-library/docs/sshd.md

 [SSHFS](https://en.wikipedia.org/wiki/SSHFS) allows you to mount a remote filesystem to your local machine with nothing but a SSH connection.
 Here's how to use it with a dev container.

-1. Follow the steps in one of the previous sections to ensure you can connect to the dev contaienr using the normal `ssh` client.
+1. Follow the steps in one of the previous sections to ensure you can connect to the dev container using the normal `ssh` client.

 2. Install a SSHFS client.